lizsuter/shirp-edna/Elas02-notebook.md

 	```

-	Helpful [link](https://unix.stackexchange.com/questions/45212/remove-prefixes-from-filenames0 for removing prefixes) for removing prefixes from files (the revamp.sh keeps adding prefixes to my fast.gz file names so when rerun, it gets messed up).
+	Helpful [link](https://unix.stackexchange.com/questions/45212/remove-prefixes-from-filenames0 for removing prefixes) for removing prefixes from files (the revamp.sh keeps adding prefixes to my fastq.gz file names so when rerun, it gets messed up).

 	```